emanuelfeld/poirot/README.rst

   pip install poirot

-You may want to install it in a virtual environment.
-If you plan on using Poirot in a global git commit hook and maintain multiple python versions, you will have to do a global pip install for each.
-E.g., if you have Python 2.7, 3.3, and 3.5 installed:
+You may want to install it in a virtual environment, unless you plan on using Poirot in a global commit hook.

+In that case, you will have to ensure that you have done a global pip install for any Python versions you are using.
+E.g., if you want to run it on Python 2.7, 3.3, and 3.5 installed, install Poirot as follows:

 .. code:: bash